-BA (Hons) in Early Childhood Policy and Practice (Top-up)
+BA (Hons) in Early Childhood Studies (Top-up)

 Our top-up Early Childhood Policy and Practice Degree with Honours is for those interested in the development, care and education of young children.
 It is concerned with ideas and practices that are drawn from a range of disciplines, including history, psychology, philosophy, sociology, law and management, all of which contribute to the field of early years.

 During the BA (Hons) in Early Childhood Policy and Practice you are introduced to the study of each of these distinctive disciplines within the context of examining early years services, policies and procedures.